PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 14:58:29
+Last updated: 2024-04-02 15:00:32
-Random Quote: What worries you masters you. - Haddon Robinson
+Random Quote: He who is fixed to a star does not change his mind. - Leonardo da Vinci